 What is an herbal monograph?

-According to Therapeutic Use of Medicinal Plants and Their Extracts, an herbal monograph is "a document that describes a botanical drug and provides information that allows for its proper identification.
+According to Therapeutic Use of Medicinal Plants and Their Extracts1, an herbal monograph is "a document that describes a botanical drug and provides information that allows for its proper identification.
 It contains the basic description, including nomenclature, parts used, constituents, range of application, contraindications and side effects, incompatibilities with other medications, dosage, use, and action of the herb."

-In other words, herbal monographs are a thorough, detailed look at a specific botany subject (also thought of as comprehensive scientific references), covering herbal uses, actions, dosage, efficacy, energetics, and safety, to name a few.
+In other words, herbal monographs are a thorough, detailed look at a specific botany subject (also thought of as comprehensive scientific references2), covering herbal uses, actions, dosage, efficacy, energetics, and safety, to name a few.